nishanths/lyft/README.md

 ```
 export GOOG_GECODE_KEY=<key>
 ```
 4. Begin request rides!
-See the example above or run `lyft -help`.
+See the example above or run `lyft -help` from Terminal.
-   The first time you request a ride, you will need to authorize the program.
-   Follow the instructions on the command line.
+   The first time you request a ride, you will need to authorize the program to order rides on your behalf.
+Follow the instructions printed on the command line.
 You will only need to do this the first time.

 [Create an issue](https://github.com/nishanths/lyft/issues) if you run into trouble.